shibisuriya/amazon-ec2-toggle/README.md

 - Change directory to API/ by running ```cd Amazon-EC2-Toggle/API```
 - Run ```npm i``` to install node modules.
 - Run ```npm run serve``` to start the expressjs server.
-- Expose the EC2 server (Expressjs server) to the internet from the AWS EC2 console.
+- Expose the API server to the internet from the AWS EC2 console.
-- Add it in startup.

 ### Lambda function
-- Zip the files given in the Lambda/ folder and upload it to AWS Lambda.
+- Zip the files given in Lambda/ folder and upload it to AWS Lambda.
-- Expose the Lambda function with the Lambda integration using the API Gateway console.
+- Expose the Lambda function to the internet using the API Gateway console.

 ## Demo
 ### EC2 up and running